erw111n/FHEM-KNX/README.md

 # FHEM-KNX
 ### The modul 10_KNX.pm in this branch in obsolete as it is now in the official FHEM SVN !
-## This branch is now the beta test source of a new IO-module for KNX.
+## This branch is now the beta test source of a new IO-module for KNX: 00_KNXIO.pm
-The module is in its early staes of development, especially error handling needs to be improved.
+The module is in its early stages of development, especially error handling needs to be improved.
 ###the following modes of operations are supported:
 1)  H - Host Mode - connect to a KNX-router with UDP point-point protocol.
     This is the mode also used by ETS when you specify KNXNET/IP as protocol.
 You do not need a KNXD installation.
 	The protocol is complex and timing critical!
 If you have delays in FHEM processing close to 1 sec, the protocol may disconnect.
 	It should recover automatically, however KNX-messages could have been lost!
 2)  M - Multicast mode - connect to KNXD's or KNX-router's multicast-tree.
     This is the mode also used by ETS when you specify KNXNET/IP Routing as protocol.
     If you have a KNX-router that supports multicast, you do not need a KNXD installation.
 Default address:port is 224.0.23.12:3671<br/>